Rebecca Cox Jackson: Womanist theology and feminism

 Jackson's feminism was very much rooted in her religiosity.
 According to Gloria T. Hull, who reviewed Jackson's autobiography after it was discovered in 1981, "Jackson's [spiritual] gifts helped her identity, dignity, self-confidence, courage, and real skills to balance the skewed power dynamics a woman like her survives against in [America]".
 The fact that she joined the Shakers alone shows her feminism, as "the Shakers believe in a dual, Mother-Father godhead".
 Jackson saw great importance of the potential of women to bear children.
 She and other religious figures used the fact that her community acknowledged the importance of pregnancy and creating life as a strategy to combat the prominence of male symbolism in religion and spirituality, as well as in leadership roles.
 Jackson's spirituality was definitely crucial to her accepting her position as a woman and seeing the power in that "Jackson's matricentric theology has enabled her to accept first the feminine and finally the maternal in herself.
 Her narrative explores both daughterly and maternal subject positions, but her quest for agency separates both from biological limitations".
 Her feminism manifested itself in her spirituality, which allowed her to believe she had power coming from her marginalized position.
-According to Kimberly R. Connerly in her discussion of Alice Walker's review of Jackson's autobiography, “Jackson’s choice to embrace a 'marginal identity' casts her as an actual example of one who lived a womanist lifestyle in Walker’s terms and her own brand of spirituality and Christian doctrine closely resembles beliefs Walker advocates for a womanist theology...but the blending of the influences of race and gender that characterize a contemporary womanist perspective as defined by Walker are Jackson’s own unique innovation”.
+According to Kimberly R. Connor in her discussion of Alice Walker's review of Jackson's autobiography, "Jackson's choice to embrace a 'marginal identity' casts her as an actual example of one who lived a womanist lifestyle in Walker's terms and her own brand of spirituality and Christian doctrine closely resembles beliefs Walker advocates for a womanist theology...but the blending of the influences of race and gender that characterize a contemporary womanist perspective as defined by Walker are Jackson's own unique innovation".
 Around this time she met her lifelong companion Rebecca Perot.
-Both women continued to have visions, even appearing in each other's visions; Perot said in one of her visions that Jackson was "crowned King and me crowned Queen of Africa", while Jackson saw the two of them "unit[ing] in the covenant".
+Both women continued to have visions, even appearing in each other's visions; Perot said in one of her visions that Jackson was "crowned king and me crowned queen of Africa", while Jackson saw the two of them "unit[ing] in the covenant".
 The two women were together for thirty-five years, until Jackson's death.
 She was able to reframe a power dynamic where she initially did not benefit, into a situation where she created her own path and future; because she felt God was paving a way for her, nothing was impossible for her.